CyVerse-Ansible/ansible-gateone-server/README.md

 | GATEONE_API_KEY         | yes      |                                       |         | See GateOne docs                                        |
 | GATEONE_API_SECRET      | yes      |                                       |         | See GateOne docs

 The code assumes that your SSL certificate and private key will be stored in files/.
-It is *strongly encouraged* to encrypt your SSL private key with `ansible-vault`.
+If you store your SSL private key in version contron, it is strongly encouraged that you encrypt it with `ansible-vault`.

 GATEONE_ORIGINS variable is documented [here](http://liftoff.github.io/GateOne/About/configuration.html?highlight=origins#cmdoption--origins).
 GATEONE_API_KEY and GATEONE_API_SECRET are documented [here](https://liftoff.github.io/GateOne/Developer/embedding_api_auth.html#generate-an-api-key-secret)

 Dependencies
 ------------

-None
+Your SSL certificate + CA chain (as one PEM-encoded file), and private key (as another PEM-encoded file), should live in a location accessible from where you run the role.
+Refer to these paths in SSL_CERT_NAME and SSL_PRIVKEY_NAME.

 Example Playbook
 ----------------